soomla/knowledge-base/src/documents/samples/articles/gameup.html.md

   //
   // An example of how a GameUp achievement might be triggered.
 This specific
-  // example achievement is triggered by exactly matching the current high
+  // example achievement is triggered by exactly matching any current high
   // score, but not beating it.
   //
   private void onScoreRecordReached(Score score) {